- 1 Week trek

 In recent days it is not common on Himalayas that you need to walk a full day to reach the last village on a trail from nearest motorable road.
 The trail starting from Taluka village extends the opportunity to see interior villages like Gangad, Powani and finally Osla.
 Neatly wooden crafted houses and dress of the local people resemble the neighbouring Kinnauri culture of Himachal Pradesh.
 Parents who are keen to initiate hiking and outdoor experience to kids on the Himalayas, this route is indeed a chart topper.

 Starting in 1980’s some books/reports referred the temple at Osla village as “Duryodhana” temple.
 Even till date on most websites it is portrayed that Mahabharata character Duryodhana is worshipped here.
-The proposition is indeed interesting but this proliferation is not accurate.
-Rather this is Someshwar temple and an adoration of Lord Shiva.
-Till date a festival along with a two week long Mela/fair is organised during monsoon in month of Sawan worshipping the idol/doli.
-This clearly signifies that it is a temple of Lord Shiva.
+The proposition is indeed interesting but this may not be the case.
+This is a Someshwar temple and an adoration of Lord Shiva.
+Till date a festival along with a two week long Mela (a village fair) is organised during monsoon in month of Sawan worshipping the idol/Doli.
+The Doli moves from one village to another, seasonally.

-Note: Also some websites point the trail as the legendary path taken by the Pandavas to the heaven.
-Swargarohini peaks don’t have any connection to Swargarohini glacier, a.k.a Satopanth Tal trek route which starts from Badrinath and far away from this region.
+Also few websites point the trail as the legendary path taken by the Pandavas to the heaven.
+Swargarohini peaks don’t have any connection to Swargarohini glacier, a.k.a Satopanth Swargarohini trek route which starts from Badrinath and far away from this region.

 Har Ki Dun trek temperature & clothing :